-At the end of each year, the Sports Department hosts an Awards Dinner for over 500 people to honour our sporting elite - there was much to celebrate!
-In a sporting year which featured Auckland, national and world titles, 34 students received Sports Colours for being ranked in the top three individually in their sport, or making an U18 or older age group national team.
-A further 43 students were chosen to represent New Zealand in an international event, including our third world champion, Daniel Whitburn who won gold at the International Triathlon Union World Championship in Holland!
+At the end of each year, the Sports Department hosts an Awards Dinner for over 500 people to honour our sporting elite and there is always much to celebrate.
+In a sporting year which featured Auckland, national and medal-winning performances on the international stage, a growing number of students received Sports Colours for being ranked in the top three individually in their sport in Auckland or making an U18 or older age group national team.
+A further 30 students were chosen to represent New Zealand at an international event, with one student, Jaymie Kolose, having been selected for two international teams!

 Sport at Saint Kentigern continues to offer many pathways for boys and girls, and not just through playing.
 Sport also remains a vehicle to learn so many life lessons from perseverance and resilience to accepting direction, learning from mistakes, working with others and being humble in success.
 More than technical and tactical skills, it offers the chance to be a better person.
-Every year brings a new focus and in 2018, we aim to continue to inspire students to pursue their sporting interests, to learn and grow, readying them for life beyond Saint Kentigern College.
+Every year brings a new focus and throughout 2019, our aim has been to continue to inspire students to pursue their sporting interests to the best of their ability, assisting them to learn and grow and readying them for life beyond Saint Kentigern.

-The Sports Dinner is the culmination of the efforts of many people but Director of Sport, Mr Martin Piaggi and Sports Manager, Miss Lynne Scutt deserve our thanks for the huge amount of work it takes to bring this together.
+The Sports Dinner is the culmination of the efforts of many people but Director of Sport, Mr Richard and Sports Manager, Miss Lynne Scutt deserve our thanks for the huge amount of work it takes to bring this together.

 BOYS RUNNER-UP TO THE DUX LUDORUM